 The 5.5 kilometer, 16 meter-wide, clockwise track is comprised of 5 left-handed turns, 10 right-handed turns, and a longest straight of 920 meters.
 Sepang’s wide berth, along with its flowing sections and medium to high speed corners, make it particularly favorable to overtaking moves and full throttle action.
 Turn 3 is probably its most spectacular corner.
 However, one of the longest laps in MotoGP is made even more taxing for riders by the intense Malaysian heat and humidity.
 Tire management is a crucial factor, especially concerning the rear.
 It is not unusual for rain to arrive and mix up the on-track battles, too.
 It’s small wonder that the yearly racing thrillers attract up to 100,000 fans from all over the world.

-Major events happening at Sepang International Circuit in 2019
+Upcoming events at Sepang International Circuit

 Sepang benefits from an good location close to Kuala Lumpur International Airport, approx. 55km south of the Malaysian capital.